Abby Wambach: 2002–2003: Washington Freedom in the WUSA

-WPS: Wambach's return to Washington and Florida, 2009–11

-Wambach at Harvard Stadium in August 2011.
+2009–2011: Women's Professional Soccer

-In 2008, a new professional league was announced for women in the United States: Women's Professional Soccer (WPS).
-During the 2008 WPS Player Allocation in which twenty-one players from the United States national team player pool were assigned to the seven teams in the new league, Wambach was assigned to the Washington Freedom.
-After league play began in March 2009, she was voted WPS Player of the Week for the week of April 26 (Week 5) after scoring two goals in the Washington Freedom's 4–3 victory over the FC Gold Pride, the Freedom's first victory in the new league.
-During the Freedom's next game on May 3, 2009, she received a yellow card for a tackle on St. Louis Athletica midfielder Daniela that left Daniela with two damaged knee ligaments and a crack in the tibia and sidelined her for the rest of the season.
-Wambach was suspended for one game after the challenge was reviewed by the league commissioner.

-Wambach won the WPS Player of the Week award for the week of July 28 (Week 18) for scoring two goals against the Chicago Red Stars and Sky Blue FC and for the week of Aug 11 (Week 20) for scoring two goals and having one assist against Sky Blue.
-She ended the 2009 season with eight goals more than any other American player in the WPS and was named to the 2010 WPS All-Star Team.
+In 2008, a new U.S. women's professional league was announced: Women's Professional Soccer (WPS).
+Wambach was assigned to the Washington Freedom during the 2008 WPS Player Allocation, which assigned twenty-one players from the U.S. national team player pool to the seven teams in the new league.
+League play began in March 2009.
+During the fifth week of play, Wambach was voted WPS Player of the Week after scoring two goals during the Freedom's first win.
+On May 3, she received a yellow card for a tackle that left St. Louis Athletica midfielder Daniela with two damaged knee ligaments and a crack in the tibia, sidelining her for the rest of the season.
+Wambach was suspended for one game after the tackle was reviewed by the league commissioner.
+Wambach was named WPS Player of the Week two more times during the 2009 season.
+(Note: Attributed to multiple references:) She ended the season with eight goals and was named to the 2009 WPS All-Star Team.

-Wambach returned to the Washington Freedom for the 2010 WPS season, winning the WPS Player of the Week award in week 2 for scoring one goal and serving two assists against the Atlanta Beat.
-She was the top overall vote-getter in WPS All-Star voting, making her one of two captains for the 2010 WPS All-Star Game.
-Wambach received 100% of the media's and coaches' votes and received the most fans' votes-with 31%.

-In 2011, the Freedom relocated to Boca Raton, Florida and became the magicJack under new ownership.
-On July 22, 2011, Wambach was named the player-coach for the magicJack for the rest of the 2011 WPS season.
-She was named WPS Player of the Week for the seventh time in August 2011.

-On October 26, 2011, the Women's Professional Soccer League Governors voted to terminate the magicJack franchise.
-The league suspended operations in early 2012.
+During the 2010 season, Wambach was named Player of the Week in week 2.
+She received the most votes in 2010 WPS All-Star voting, making her one of two captains for the 2010 WPS All-Star Game.
+Wambach received 100% of votes from the media and coaches, and received the most fan votes with 31%.
+In 2011, the Freedom relocated to Boca Raton, Florida and were renamed magicJack under new ownership.
+On July 22, Wambach was named the team's player-coach for the rest of the 2011 season.
+She was named Player of the Week for the seventh time in August.
+On October 26, the WPS League Governors voted to terminate the magicJack franchise.
+The WPS suspended operations in early 2012.